Leukemia - Chronic Lymphocytic (CLL)

 *Links on this page will take you to content on the cancer.net website.
 Links will open in a new window.

 There are two general types of CLL, and it is important for doctors to find out whether the disease is caused by the overgrowth of T cells or B cells.
-T cells and B cells are specific types of lymphocytes.
-T cells normally help to fight infections by activating other cells in the immune system, while B cells help make antibodies to fight disease.
-The T-cell type of CLL, (now called T-cell prolymphocytic leukemia) is much less common (about 1% of all CLL cases) and progresses more rapidly than the B-cell type of the disease (more than 95% of people with CLL have the B-cell type).
+The T-cell type of CLL, (now called T-cell prolymphocytic leukemia) is much less common (about 1% of people with CLL have this type) than the B-cell type of the disease (more than 95% of people with CLL have the B-cell type).

 Learn more about other, rare types of chronic T-cell leukemia and types of B-cell leukemia.

 - Medical Illustrations